ZeroGravitasIndeed/SWTOR-Area-Assembler/README.md

 CHANGELOG:

 **V.1.3.1: Addon-crashing bug corrected:**
-Extensions in .json entries' filepaths weren't thorough enough.
+Extensions filtering in .json entries' filepaths weren't thorough enough.
 Now they are.
 * There's still an issue with some collision objects being parents of others.
 Somehow they are being filtered out even when not meant to.
 Investigating…
 ___
 **v.1.3.0: Support for placeables:**